CrossWars-Project/Documents-and-pitch/dev_guides/coding-guidelines.md

-# Styling Guide and Continous Integration
+# Styling Guide and Continuous Integration

 This section is to clarify formatting rules and CI guidelines